MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 - TLS terminating proxies are not supported with the Arc gateway.
 - You can't use ExpressRoute/site-to-site VPN or private endpoints in addition to the Arc gateway.
 - There is a limit of five Arc gateway resources per Azure subscription.
+- The Arc gateway can only be used for connectivity in the Azure public cloud.

 You can create an Arc gateway resource by using Azure CLI or Azure PowerShell.